How The U.S. Hacked ISIS

 The room quieted down.

-"And we're stuck dead in our tracks," Neal said.
+"And we're stuck dead in our tracks," Neil said.
 "We all look to each other and we're like, what can we do?
 There's no way we're going to get in.
 This is going to stop the 20 or 30 targets after this."

 Then an analyst stood up in the back of the room.